Sustainability Management

 1. 2Create fulfilling workplaces

-• Conducting Employee Engagement Surveys
+• Conducting Employee Engagement and Culture Surveys

-• Reinforce activities to enhance engagement at Group companies and share information on case studies
+• Continue sharing information on case studies to enhance engagement at Group companies

-• Conducting Employee Engagement Surveys
+• Conducting Employee Engagement and Culture Surveys (November)

 • Promoting employment of people with disabilities